 In addition to our expansive portfolio of products and service offerings, we provide our customers with a powerful Federal Business Support System.
-The MetTel EIS Portal, known as Bruin® to our current customers, enables customers to manage orders, inventory, usage, billing, service, friendly web interface.
+The MetTel EIS Portal, known as Bruin® to our current customers, enables customers to manage orders, inventory, usage, billing, service, and much more from one simple, userfriendly web interface.
 The MetTel EIS Portal replicates the features and functionality of Bruin and has been enhanced to meet the specific needs and requirements of the Government while performing on the EIS contract.
 TMCnet, a leading industry publication, named Bruin as a 2016 Internet Telephony Product of the Year award winner.
-The 17th Annual Internet Telephony Product of the Year Award recognizes and honors companies that have developed products and services that have materially impacted the delivery of IPbased communication services.
+The 17th Annual Internet Telephony Product of the Year Award recognizes and honors companies that have developed products and services that have materially impacted the delivery of IP-based communication services.
 The MetTel EIS Portal also distinguishes itself from others with its data analytic capabilities, allowing Agencies to obtain detailed insight into their spend against budget.
 The MetTel EIS Portal is a true differentiator and is highlighted in greater detail in this PMP and throughout our proposal.